netbrain/zwift/docs/index.md

 Webpage for finding internal ID: <https://www.virtualonlinecycling.com/p/zwiftid.html>

-NOTES:
+{: .note }

-- Any workouts created already will be copied into this folder on first start
+Any workouts created already will be copied into this folder on first start

+{: .note }
-- To add a new workout just copy the zwo file to this directory
+To add a new workout just copy the zwo file to this directory

+{: .note }
-- Deleting files from the directory will not delete them, they will be re-added when re-starting zwift, you must delete from the zwift menu
+Deleting files from the directory will not delete them, they will be re-added when re-starting zwift, you must delete from the zwift menu

 ## How can I build the image myself?